WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 with parameters is invalid or potentially-valid.
 Potentially-valid results
 include:

-* The signed parts of the exchange so that higher-level protocols can avoid relying on unsigned headers, and
+* The signed headers of the exchange so that higher-level protocols can avoid relying on unsigned headers, and
 * Either a certificate chain or a public key so that a higher-level protocol can determine whether it's actually valid.